 The post Modeling Low Carbon Energy Futures for the United States appeared first on Generation R.

 Open Energy Modelling has been built up as a research community over the last ten years aiming to bring transparency to the field using an array of Open Science methods for the planning of energy systems.
 The role of collaboration in the research cycle used by scientists in this engineering community is now an established Open Science practice.
 Similar practices of collaboration and participation outside of academia involving the public are still in their infancy.
 Harnessing public participation in energy planning and policy development is likely change as the energy sector is undergoing rapid changes due to its large contribution to greenhouse gases and the consequent demands for transparency and innovation to tackle climate change.

-The post Open Science & Climate Change Resources: A Collaborative Index appeared first on Generation R.
+The post Open Science, Collaboration and Participation in Energy System Research appeared first on Generation R.

-The post Open Science and Climate Change: A GenR Theme appeared first on Generation R.
+The post Announcing New GenR Themes and Changes to Theme Scheduling appeared first on Generation R.

 “Open and connected for everyone!”
 With this slogan, the Schleswig-Holstein university libraries invited participants to the launch event for the first Open Access Roadshow at the University of Kiel, on 11 November 2019.
 The diversity of the topics ranged from open science policy strategies through to specific practical examples.